Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Unlinkability

 \begin{definition}\emph{(unlinkability)} A card process scheme $C$ is unlinkable whenever

 \end{definition} The process on the left of the above relation models the idealised world where a card participates in no more than one transaction.
 This process starts by creating the secret key of the payment system $s$.
 Then the public key $\pks{s}$ of the payment system is made available via the output on the public channel $\mathit{out}$.
 Each newly manufactured card $c$ is allowed to participate in the execution of the payment protocol just once.
 The process on the right of the above relation models the more realistic situation where each card $c$ may participate in several runs of the protocol.
-In both cases, the card uses a newly created session channel $ch$ that is output on the public channel $\mathit{card}$.
 If the idealised situation is equivalent to the real world one, where the equivalence we employ is quasi-open bisimilarity (Def.~\ref{def_quasiopen}), we say that the payment system satisfies unlinkability.
+Since our chosen notion of equivalence is a congruence, we can check unlinkability for a subsystem comprising cards only and be sure that the presence of any terminals would not make the whole system linkable.
+This can be illustrated by the context

+where $out'$ is a public channel used in a full system to announce the system's public key.
+The detailed proof that this context indeed leads to a correct representation of a full system with cards and terminals is given in the companion paper~\cite{horne2021quasi} dedicated entirely to the notion of quasi-open bisimilarity and containing proofs that Def.~\ref{def_quasiopen} is correct in the sense that it is a sound and complete congruence with respect to an established testing semantics.
+The contributions of the current paper and the above mentioned companion paper are disjoint, since the paper you are now reading focusses on using quasi-open bisimilarity to verify a protocol.

-In summary, the process scheme on the left of the equation above is the specification and on the right is the implementation.
+In summary, the process scheme on the left of the equation in Def.~\ref{def_unlink} is the specification and on the right is the implementation.
 If we can prove that the equivalence problem holds for a particular protocol then that protocol complies with the specification.
 This is similar to the pattern for specifying unlinkability introduced in related work~\cite{arapinis2010analysing}, with the key difference being that only cards need be accounted for, since the only information shared with the terminal is the public key of the payment system.